NormFrenette/GatsbyBlog/content/blog/Set-wifi-via-bluetooth/RaspberryPi-automatic/index.md

 *Python3: version 3.7 or later **must** be installed on the Raspberry Pi or the install script will exit.*

 #### Automated Install - How To:

+Notes:
+> The bash script, which you download below, installs all the necessary dependencies for the bluetooth BLE Python code.
+The python file (btwifiset.py) is installed in the sub-directory created at: /usr/local/btwifiset.
+Log entries are written to syslog.
+It is possible to write log entries to a file that you choose instead.
+To do so, see the manual instructions.
+You can run the automatic install first and then  you can edit the service file that is created, which is located at: /etc/systemd/system/btwifiset.service.
+The manual instructions explain the various options switches to add to the command line.

 On your Raspberry Pi: Open a terminal window and Run the following commands at the prompt:

 1. Make sure your Raspberry Pi is up to date - type: